-This edition was published by Delacorte Press on November 7, 2016 in hardcover and has 369 pages.
+It is part of the Jack Reacher #21, Jack Reacher #2 series and is a This spy thriller, thriller is a hardcover edition that was published by Delacorte Press on November 7, 2016 and has 369 pages.

 Technically, twenty-first (publication-wise) in the Jack Reacher thriller series — with a blend of the military and spies in this one.
 It’s second chronologically, and revolving around a still-army M.P., Major Jack Reacher, in 1996.

 Reacher has just been awarded his second Legion of Merit medal (for work he had done in the Balkans) and has twelve years of service in.
 One had been awarded to him in “Deep Down“, 0.75 (chronological; 16.5 publication-wise) for discovering a traitor.

 And here we go with Reacher demonstrating one of the things I like so much about him, that analytical mind.

 I had to laugh…all that blather about need-to-know, “even if you need a box of pencils…”, blah-blah-blah, and then there are all sorts of people brought in.
 Hmmm… More laughter as Jack takes advantage of the carte blanche Ratcliffe hands out.